On the mathematical treatment of the Born-Oppenheimer approximation: Mathematical approach to the Born-Oppenheimer approximation.

 Here we want to present the main ideas behind the mathematical treatment of the Born-Oppenheimer approximation, which was initiated in \cite{c,cds,cs}.
 Since its validity should rest on the fact that the nuclei are much heavier than the electrons, one introduces a small, positive parameter $\epsilon$ related to the electron/nucleon mass ratios.
 For instance, in \cite{kmsw}, the nuclear masses $m_k$ are given by $m_k=\epsilon^2\lambda _k$, where the $\lambda_k$ are of order $1$, and, in \cite{kmw1,kmw2}, one uses $\epsilon^2=M_1^{-1}+M_2^{-1}$ (with the notation of Section~\ref{model}).
 Anyhow the main point is that $\epsilon$ is always sent to $0$.
 This means that the results proved hold true for ``small enough'' $\epsilon$ and, most of the time, one has no concrete idea of how small $\epsilon$ should be.
 This restriction is of course a drawback for physical or chemical purposes but it is useful to understand the small $\epsilon$ limit and it often gives correct results when compared with the observed behaviour of the physical system. \\ Now we come to the main features that ensure the validity of the Born-Oppenheimer approximation.
 Let us consider a normalized, bound state $\varphi$ of energy $E$ of the operator $H$ in \eqref{eq:def-H}.
 We note that $\mu _j^{-1}=\epsilon^2\mu _j'^{-1}$ for $\epsilon$-independent $\mu _j'$.
 Let us temporarily fix the nuclear variable $x$.
 Typically the spectrum of $Q(x)$ starts with some isolated eigenvalues $\lambda _1(x), \cdots , \lambda _J(x)$ with finite multiplicity $k_1, \cdots , k_J$ respectively and has above a continuous part $\sigma _c(Q(x))$ (see fig. 1 in the diatomic case).
 Here $J$ could be infinite, i.e. one may have an infinite number of eigenvalues below $\sigma _c(Q(x))$.
 Since $Q(x)$ is self-adjoint, we can decompose $\varphi (x; \cdot)$ in a ``basis'' of electronic ``eigenvectors'' of $Q(x)$:

-where the $\psi _{jk}(x; \cdot )$ form a basis of true eigenvectors of $Q(x)$ associated to $\lambda _j(x)$ respectively, $\langle \cdot, \cdot\rangle_y$ denotes the usual scalar product in the $y$ variables, and $dS_x(\lambda )$ is the (restriction to the continuous spectrum of the) spectral resolution of $Q(x)$ (see the Appendix for details).
-This can be done for all values of the variable $x$.
-We assume that $E$ belongs to a small open energy interval $(E_-; E_+)$ below the infimum over all $x$ of $\sigma _c(Q(x))$ (as in fig. 1).
+where the $\psi _{jk}(x; \cdot )$ form a basis of true eigenvectors of $Q(x)$ associated to $\lambda _j(x)$ respectively, $\langle \cdot, \cdot\rangle_y$ denotes the usual scalar product in the $y$ variables, and $dS_x(\lambda )$ is the (restriction to the continuous spectrum of the) spectral resolution of $Q(x)$.
+If $J$ is infinite, the first term in \eqref{eq:decomp-phi} has to be understood, in an appropriate way, as the sum of a series.
+See ``Spectral resolution'' in the Appendix for details. \\ All this can be done for all values of the variable $x$.\\ We assume that $E$ belongs to a small open energy interval $(E_-; E_+)$ below the infimum over all $x$ of $\sigma _c(Q(x))$ (as in fig. 1).
 Since the coefficients $c_{kj}$ in \eqref{eq:def-hughes-eckart} contain $\epsilon^2$, the Hughes-Eckart term $T_{\rm HE}$ is small compared to the electronic Hamiltonian $Q$ in \eqref{eq:def-Q}.
 To compute $E$ and $\varphi$, the idea is that only the part of the spectrum of the operators $Q(x)$ less or equal to $E_+$ should be relevant, since the nuclear kinetic energy is nonnegative.
 Define $J_+$ as the largest $j\leq J$ such that there exists some $x$ with $\lambda _j(x)\leq E_+$.
+It turns out that $J_+$ is finite.
 In \eqref{eq:decomp-phi}, we expect that

 Let $\Pi (x)$ be the orthogonal projection on the first $J_+$ energy levels of $Q(x)$ that is, for an electronic wavefunction $\psi (y)$,

 We set $\Pi ^\perp (x)=1-\Pi (x)$.
 Note that \eqref{eq:decomp-phi} may be rewritten as